-Teresa Kelly is a credentialed mental health nurse who holds academic qualifications in Gestalt therapy and Health Information Management and commenced at the CentreMHN in October 2017.
+Teresa Kelly is a mental health nurse who holds academic qualifications in Gestalt therapy and Health Information Management and commenced at the CentreMHN in October 2017.

 Teresa’s PhD research project was supported by a 2014 NHMRC/ National Heart Foundation Postgraduate Scholarship.